hkirk/swtafp-slides/slides/11/actor-1.md

 ```
 <!-- .element: class="fragment" data-fragment-index="3" -->

 ----

 #### Supervision

 * Actor only supervise children<br/><!-- .element: class="fragment" -->
-* Supervision 'starts' when something goes wrong e.g. an exception in a child actor<br/><!-- .element: class="fragment" -->
+* Supervision 'starts' when something goes wrong
+    *  e.g. an exception in a child actor<br/><!-- .element: class="fragment" -->
-    * Errors is wrapped in a `Failure` message and send to parent.
+    * errors is wrapped in a `Failure` message and send to parent.
 * Parent actor handle message based on<br/><!-- .element: class="fragment" -->
     * 1. how the child failed
     * 2. what directive is executed - based on `SupervisionStrategy`